bzb-stcnx/compliance/README.md

 # configuration
 ## interface modules
-test suites in interface modules simply `require('compliant')` to access the implementation module that `compliance` will inject when running the suites.
+* test suites in interface modules `require('compliant')` to access the implementation module that `compliance` will inject when running the suites.
+* additionally, `browserify` is configured with `compliance` as a transform, allowing it to inject the implementation module when generating the test bundle.

 ## implementation module
-the implementation module naturally lists all interface modules it implements as `dependencies` in its `package.json` file. as for any other entry in `dependencies`, this clearly defines the desired versions of all interface modules.
+* the implementation module naturally lists all interface modules it implements as `dependencies` in its `package.json` file. as for any other entry in `dependencies`, this clearly defines the desired version of each interface module.

-additionally, all interface modules against which the implementation module should be tested are listed in a dedicated `compliance` entry of `package.json`, e.g.:
+* additionally, each interface module against which the implementation module should be tested is listed in a dedicated `compliance` entry of `package.json`, e.g.:
 ```json
 "compliance": [ "an-interface-module", "another-interface-module", ... ]
 ```